swkonz/environment_configs/README.md

 # environment_configs
-Collection of configuration files and setup scripts for new machines
+Collection of configuration files and setup scripts for new machines.

+## Plugins Used
+- Byobu: Terminal multiplexing built on top of tmux